 You can always see the case status and, if need be, provide additional information in the Resolution Center and merchant protection type.
 If you lose the case, you can appeal it with the tips we discussed in this article.

 In addition to providing detailed, accurate descriptions of what you sell, adding tracking information to shipments, user agreement and posting your return policy where customers can see it, you should get an extra layer of Item Not Received protection with PayPal Dispute Automation.

-Here's why.
-Dispute automation increases your dispute win rate because it records original payment method, array of transaction details and additional details.
-Plus, it helps you reallocate your human and material assets where the business needs them the most.
+Here's why: Dispute automation increases your dispute win rate because extracts essential data for the most comprehensive dispute evidence.
+Plus, it helps you reallocate your human resource where the business needs them the most.
 You also get unbelievably extensive data on each transaction to accurately estimate future sales and mitigate payment fraud.